Research Centres and Institutes

 View approved RCIs

-A new Policy on the Establishment of Research Centres and Institutes and associated Procedures was adopted by the Senate in spring 2020.
+A new Policy on the Establishment of Research Centres and Institutes (RCIs) and associated Procedures were adopted by the Senate in spring 2020.
 The Policy and Procedures guide the process for the establishment and renewal of RCIs via the Senate Advisory Research Committee (SARC), which recommends establishment and renewal to Senate.
-Administrative procedures will also assist in bringing a new robustness to the mechanisms deployed to ensure the operational vitality of RCIs.

-• eliminate the differentiation between the activities of institutes and centres (the names are used interchangeably or not at all)
+• eliminate the differentiation between the activities of institutes and centres (the names are used interchangeably or not at all).

-• provide clear criteria to assist SARC in its decision-making and move away from University or Faculty led as the determining factor for how RCIs are supported, structured, and operationalized
+• provide clear criteria to assist SARC in its decision-making and move away from University or Faculty led as the determining factor for how RCIs are supported, structured, and operationalized.

-• reduce the administrative burden on RCIs and support a focus on leading-edge research
+• reduce the administrative burden on RCIs and support a focus on leading-edge research.

-• separate the policy from procedures to create flexibility allowing SARC to evolve practices for assessing research centre activity, impact, and outcomes over time
+• separate the policy from procedures to create flexibility allowing SARC to evolve practices for assessing research centre activity, impact, and outcomes over time.

-• add an administrative procedure to be associated with the policy and approved by the administrative policies process
+• add an administrative procedure to be associated with the policy and approved by the administrative policies process.

-• ensure that upon the implementation of the revised policies and procedures, the structures are in place to enable the success of RCIs
+• ensure that upon the implementation of the revised policies and procedures, the structures are in place to enable the success of RCIs.

 • The reforms in the Policy, and associated Procedures, will allow Senate to exercise its governance responsibilities, while also providing a strong administrative foundation to ensure the success of these entities at various stages.

-A few important details when considering pursuing the establishment/renewal of an RCI:
+Important details when considering pursuing the establishment/renewal of an RCI:

 Where to start?

-• Review the Policy and Procedures carefully
+• Review the Policy and Procedures carefully.

-• Connect with the relevant Associate/Vice-Dean(s) Research early in the process of considering the establishment of an RCI
+• Connect with the relevant Associate/Vice-Dean(s) Research early in the process of considering the establishment of an RCI.

-• Arrange a joint meeting between the Vice-Principal Research Portfolio and the relevant Associate/Vice-Dean(s) Research to discuss the proposed RCI, research objectives and operational considerations
+• Arrange a joint meeting between the Vice-Principal Research Portfolio and the relevant Associate/Vice-Dean(s) Research to discuss the proposed RCI, research objectives and operational considerations.

-• Review the templates to guide the development of the Research Plan and Operational Plan components of the application
+• Review the templates to guide the development of the Research Plan and Operational Plan components of the application.

 Why are RCIs organized by Tier 1, Tier 2 and Group?